Ghostexvan/Recognizes-hand-gestures-and-hand-postures-used-as-video-game-controller/README.md

 ## *Index Finger Gesture Recognition Model*
 ### Training
 #### 1. Learning data collection
-Press "h" to enter Index Finger Coordinate Saving mode (displayed as [Mode:Logging Point History]) Press "0" to "9" to add the coordinate of the index finger from the 16 most recent frames to "model/point_history_classifier/point_history.csv" with corresponding label to the number key pressed.
+Press "h" to enter Index Finger Coordinate Saving mode (displayed as [Mode:Logging Point History]).<br>
+Press "0" to "9" to add the coordinate of the index finger from the 16 most recent frames to "model/point_history_classifier/point_history.csv" with corresponding label to the number key pressed.
 #### 2. Model training
-Open "point_history_classification.ipynb" in Jupyter Notebook and execute from top to bottom.
+Open "point_history_classification.ipynb" in Jupyter Notebook and execute from top to bottom.<br>
 Change the value of "NUM_CLASSES" corresponding to the number of training data classes and modify the label of "model/point_history_classifier/point_history_classifier_label.csv" as appropriate.
 ### Model Structure
 ![plot](graph/IndexFingerGestureModelStructure.png)